AlexTrushkovsky/NoWarDDoS/README_en.md

 #

-<br />▪ All working via proxy.
-Don't be shy!
 <br />▪ You can reach support in Telegram: https://t.me/+wnvf4Dv8AQwxMjVi
-<br />▪ Application updating automaticaly and will pull all last site list
 <br />
 <br />▪ If you have errors like ModuleNotFoundError etc. just try:
 <br /> Windows: python -m pip install --upgrade pip